w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 * minor formatting and editorial changes listed in the [WCAG 2.1 Change Log](https://www.w3.org/TR/WCAG21/#changelog)

 On 21 September 2023, we published an update to WCAG 2.1.
 The update includes:
-* added informative notes to success criteria 4.1.1 Parsing more information is above in [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411)
+* added informative notes to success criteria 4.1.1 Parsing (more information is in [Why is success criteria 4.1.1 Parsing obsolete](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411))
 * incorporation of existing errata that are mostly minor wording corrections

 You can link to the latest version or specific versions of WCAG 2.1: